 Dr. Watson also is a former Chief Supervising Psychologist-Executive for the State of WI-Dept. of Corrections-KMCI (2011-2013), and was responsible for oversight of all mental health services for a medium secure institution of approximately 1,200 inmates.
 While employed with the State, he also became a state-wide training coordinator, conducting a host of crisis de-escalation and informational trainings with the National Alliance for Mentally Ill (NAMI).

 Dr. Watson is the former (2009-2011) International Executive Director of the International Society for Ethical Psychology and Psychiatry (www.psychintegrity.org).
 ISEPP, formally ICSPP, was founded and operated by Dr. Peter Breggin, MD.
-ISEPP is a not-for-profit professional educational organization comprising of hundreds of members: professors, researchers, psychiatrists, psychologists, neurologists, pediatricians, teachers, therapists and attorneys, who, as a group, have for over 40 years critically analyzed the impact of mental health research and theory on the practice, politics, and awareness of mental health worldwide.
+ISEPP is a not-for-profit professional educational organization comprising of hundreds of members: professors, researchers, psychiatrists, psychologists, neurologists, pediatricians, teachers, therapists and attorneys, who have for over 40 years critically analyzed the impact of mental health research and theory on the practice, politics, and awareness of mental health worldwide.
 Dr. Watson has also presented at, and is a member of, the International Society for the Psychological Treatment of Schizophrenia and other psychosis (www.ISPS.org), is a member of the Alliance for Human Research Protection (www.AHRP.org), the National Alliance of Professional Psychologist Providers (NAPPP), The Hearing Voices Network, Mindfreedom International, and of the PreTherapy International Network.
 He is a Nationally Registered Clinical Psychologist.

-Dr. Watson has provided testimony to the Food and Drug Administration regarding effectiveness and safety of ECT and upon SSRI induced suicide, he was an invited guest speaker and lecturer to the Congress of Mexico (speaking upon children's mental health and the possible link between psychiatric medications and violence), he has appeared on several national television networks (Oprah, Family Network, etc...) speaking about child behavioral disorders being treated by psychological intervention as a first line of defense (as opposed to psychiatric medications), and has appeared as a featured guest on numerous radios shows throughout the United States.
+Dr. Watson has provided testimony to the Food and Drug Administration regarding effectiveness and safety of ECT and upon SSRI induced suicide.
+He was an invited guest speaker and lecturer to the Congress of Mexico (speaking upon the link between psychiatric medications and violence in children and teens).
+He has appeared on several national television networks (Oprah Network, Family Network, etc...) speaking out about child behavioral disorders being treated by psychiatric medications as a first line of defense, and he has appeared as a featured guest on numerous national syndicated radios shows throughout the United States.
 He has been awarded numerous awards for his work.

 Dr. Watson specializes in integrating evidence based practices, and uses an integrated psycho-social-biological integrated model when lecturing, testifying and treating patients.
-He is a former Federal Social Security Mental Health Disability Examiner, and has provided medical clearance examinations for a host of pending medical procedures, including but not limited to Bariatric Bypass Surgery, Gender Reassignment with Gender Dysphoria (Gender Identity Disorder), etc..
-Dr. Watson conceptualizes all of the above with a strong psycho-dynamic integrated perspective with a combination of cognitive-behavioral approaches when appropriate (e.g. families, children and with comprehensive programming).
-He tends to focus and use a more analytic and or an "Open Dialog" approach or mode of delivery when working with psychosis.
-He also specifically integrates the Nurtured Heart Approach by Dr. Howard Glasser, the Caregiver's Skills Program by Dr. David Stein, along with core family systems approach when working with behavioral and or concentration struggles.
+He is also a former Federal Social Security Mental Health Disability Examiner, and has provided medical clearance examinations for a host of pending medical procedures, including but not limited to Bariatric Bypass Surgery, Gender Reassignment with Gender Dysphoria (Gender Identity Disorder), etc..
+Dr. Watson conceptualizes one's struggles with a strong psychodynamic - cognitive behavioral conditioned response integrated perspective (e.g. families, children and with comprehensive programming).
+He tends to focus and use a more analytic and "Open Dialog" approach when working with individuals struggling with psychotic processing.
+He also specifically integrates the Nurtured Heart Approach by Dr. Howard Glasser, the Caregiver's Skills Program by Dr. David Stein, along a core family systems approach when working with behavioral and or concentration struggles.

 Dr. Watson has a special interest and expertise at relaying long term research and best care practices for individuals seeking information on psychotropic medication, dangerousness, forced orders to treat, and ECT (shock treatment).
-He has testified as an expert witness and or provided written testimony/reports for many state counties, as well as for private clients throughout the United States and world.
-He conducts case consultations, administers court ordered examinations and evaluations, and has assisted with malpractice cases and claims.
+He has testified as an expert witness and or provided written testimony and reports for many counties, in multiple states, as well as, for private clients throughout the United States and world.
+He conducts case consultations, administers forensic examinations and evaluations, and has assisted with malpractice cases and claims.
 He has provided continuing education for both psychologists (C.E.) and attorneys, and has developed dozens of CEUs for practitioners through his work at ISEPP-ICSPP.
 He is available for in person, video and telephone consulting throughout the world, and can provide linkages to care and referrals as needed.